Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Complexity of program verification

 \paragraph{The Clifford+$T$ set and exponential blowup}

-Naturally, universal quantum computing is the real test case for our type system.
-We know that our system is capable of fully describing arbitrary quantum computations, so unless quantum computing is efficiently simulable, we cannot efficiently typecheck arbitrary quantum circuits.
+Naturally, universal quantum computing is the real test case for our logic.
+We know that our system is capable of fully describing arbitrary quantum computations, so unless quantum computing is efficiently simulable, we cannot efficiently validate the action of arbitrary quantum circuits.
 This is clear in the case of Toffoli.
-As we saw in \Cref{sec:toffoli}, despite having seven $T$ gates, checking the Toffoli circuit only involves additive types with at most $4$ terms (in the worst case).
+As we saw in \Cref{sec:toffoli}, despite having seven $T$ gates, checking the Toffoli circuit only involves additive predicates with at most $4$ terms (in the worst case).
 So in some sense, Toffoli only has an ``effective'' $T$-depth of $2$ (which is essentially the content of \Cref{thm:T-gate-bound}).

-Nevertheless, in the worst case, the running time of our typechecking algorithm is $O(2^t)$, where $t$ is the number of $T$-gates, illustrating that our system cannot be efficiently applied to arbitrary circuits.
+Nevertheless, in the worst case, the running time of our validation and inference procedures is $O(2^t)$, where $t$ is the number of $T$-gates, illustrating that our system cannot be efficiently applied to arbitrary circuits.